 - How many caregivers work with the children?

-- Do you meet California’s guidelines for adult‐to‐child ratios? – Check with your licensing agency to get specific ratios.
+- Do you meet your state’s guidelines for adult‐to‐child ratios? – Check with your licensing agency to get specific ratios.
 If you exceed them, GREAT!
-Parents should know this.
+Parents should know this too.

 - What type of disciplinary techniques do you use with the children in your care?
 (The answer should be consistent, fair and positive.)